digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 ## Replacement (I6 Only)

-> NOTE: V8 replacement not covered due to project only including I6 models
+> V8 replacement not covered due to project only including I6 models {: .block-note}

-> NOTE: no pictures as job most recently completed before creation of this project
+> no pictures as job most recently completed before creation of this project {: .block-note}

 To replace the Alternator, follow the steps below:
 1. **DISCONNECT THE BATTERY**